zhuochun/update-draft-release/README.md

 ## Setup

-Install this gem by clone this repo.
-Run `bundle install & rake install` in it.
+Install this gem with `gem install update-draft-release`.

 Create `~/.netrc` file with your GitHub login/password: